Kristina01111000/Drws_site/README.md

 - Make origins lesson quiz
 - Make both sizes of slides, edit it so they show up only on the correct size screen
 - Add something to membership confirmation page about the community -> dr w is going to do this
+-

+- add book excerpt that he sent in email